-- I understand that the deadline to submit this form is Friday, 21st February 2020. - I have read and understood the entry requirements for Year 6 and progression to Year 7. - I understand that it will not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
-If I have chosen a course that will not run, I accept that I must choose a replacement course. - I understand that following the choices of Year 5 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
-As a result, if I meet the entry requirements of my options, I am committed to follow them.
-Facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school. - I understand that the choices I make on the options form are final, subject to actual GCSE results / year 5 results and to the pattern of choices allowing groups to be formed. - I understand that under very exceptional circumstances or due to failure in meeting the requirements of a chosen option, I must agree any changes to the courses indicated on this form with the Academic Counsellor by September 1st. - I understand that the school allows changes to options during the first teaching week in September, subject to timetable and class size constraints, and that after that period, no changes are permitted.
+- We understand that the deadline to submit this form is Friday, 25th February 2022. - We have read and understood the entry requirements for Year 6 and progression to Year 7. - We understand that it will not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
+If a student has chosen a course that will not run, we accept that he/she must choose a replacement course. - We understand that following the choices of Year 5 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
+As a result, if a student meets the entry requirements of his/her options, he/she is committed to follow them.
+We understand that facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school. - We understand that the choices a student makes on the options form are final, subject to actual GCSE results / year 5 results and to the pattern of choices allowing groups to be formed. - We understand that under very exceptional circumstances or due to failure in meeting the requirements of a chosen option, a student must agree any changes to the courses indicated on this form with the Academic Counsellor by the start of the academic year in September. - We understand that the school allows changes to options during the first teaching week in September, subject to timetable and class size constraints.
+After this week, changes must be approved by the Head of Faculty and a placement exam may be required.